UUID Validator

 A UUID is a 128-bit number used to uniquely identify information in computer systems.
 The standard representation is a string of 32 hexadecimal digits, usually displayed in five groups separated by hyphens in the form 8-4-4-4-12.
 The total number of possible UUIDs is so large (2128 or about 3.4 × 1038) that the probability of the same identifier being generated twice is virtually zero.

 Different versions of UUIDs are used for different purposes.
 For instance, Version 4 is based entirely on random numbers and is the most common choice for general application use.
 Version 1 is based on the system's MAC address and current time, which can be useful for chronological ordering but may raise privacy concerns.
-According to Wikipedia, UUIDs are standardized by the Open Software Foundation (OSF) as part of the Distributed Computing Environment (DCE).
+UUIDs are standardized by the Open Software Foundation (OSF) as part of the Distributed Computing Environment (DCE).
 Our tool helps you navigate these standards by identifying exactly which type of UUID you are handling.

 How to Use This UUID Validator